mhansen/jekyll-blog/_posts/2010-02-03-mintty-hidden-mouse.markdown

 The mouse is shown whenever a mouse click/release/move notification arrives.
 Mouse notifications are only delivered when the mouse is inside the window area.

-So the mouse can be hidden by a keypress event while it is outside the window, but it won't reappear, even if you move the mouse, until it reenters the window.
+So it seems the mouse can be hidden by a keypress event while it is outside the window, but it won't reappear, even if you move the mouse, until it reenters the window.
 Or you click onto another program.

 There's a simple solution: check if the mouse is inside the window before hiding it.
 I looked up a few Windows API calls, found the ones I needed were `GetWindowRect()` and `GetCursorPos()`.
 I made the change, recompiled, tested, and it works!